Morton Gould: Biography

 As a conductor, Gould led all of the major American orchestras as well as those of Canada, Mexico, Europe, Japan, and Australia.
-With his orchestra, he recorded music of many classical standards, including Gershwin's Rhapsody in Blue on which he also played the piano.
+With his own orchestra, he recorded many classical standards, including Gershwin's Rhapsody in Blue, on which he also played the piano.
+Gould arranged and conducted instrumental music from many genres (classical, light classics, "pops", Broadway, jazz standards, and Latin American) on dozens of LP record albums for major record labels (often RCA Victor), usually credited to Morton Gould and his Orchestra.
 He won a Grammy Award in 1966 for his recording of Charles Ives' first symphony, with the Chicago Symphony Orchestra.
 In 1983, Gould received the American Symphony Orchestra League's Gold Baton Award.
 In 1986 he was elected to the American Academy and Institute of Arts and Letters.

-In 1943, he was hired by the William H. Weintraub advertising agency as its musical director, believed to be the first position of its kind in the advertising field.
 For many decades Gould was an active member of ASCAP (American Society of Composers, Authors and Publishers).
 He sat on its board from 1959 and served as president from 1986 until 1994.
 During his tenure, he lobbied for the intellectual rights of performing artists as the internet was becoming a force that would greatly affect ASCAP's members.

-Incorporating new styles into his repertoire as they emerged, Gould incorporated wildly disparate elements, including a rapping narrator titled "The Jogger and the Dinosaur," American tap dancing in his "Tap Dance Concerto" for dancer and orchestra, and a singing fire department titled "Hosedown"—commissioned works for the Pittsburgh Youth Symphony.
+Incorporating new styles into his repertoire as they emerged, Gould incorporated wildly disparate elements, including a rapping narrator in a work titled "The Jogger and the Dinosaur," American tap dancing in his "Tap Dance Concerto" for dancer and orchestra, and a singing fire department titled "Hosedown"—commissioned works for the Pittsburgh Youth Symphony.
 In 1993, his work "Ghost Waltzes" was commissioned for the ninth Van Cliburn International Piano Competition.
 In the same year, he received the El Premio Billboard for his contributions to Latin music in the United States.
 In 1994, Gould received the Kennedy Center Honor in recognition of lifetime contributions to American culture.

 In 1995, Gould was awarded the Pulitzer Prize for Music for Stringmusic, a composition commissioned by the National Symphony Orchestra in recognition of the final season of director Mstislav Rostropovich.
 In 2005, he was honored with the Grammy Lifetime Achievement Award.
 He also was a member of the board of the American Symphony Orchestra League and of the National Endowment for the Arts music panel.

 Gould's original manuscripts, personal papers and other pertinent pieces are archived in the Library of Congress and available to the public.

 Gould died on February 21, 1996, in Orlando, Florida, where he was the first resident guest composer/conductor at the Disney Institute and was in the middle of a three-day tribute honoring his music.
 He was 82 years old.